paloth/aws-tp/gh-pages/docs/00-intro.md

 Welcome to the AWS Infrastructure basics.
 This will guide you through the AWS web UI to learn the fundamental of this platform with the EC2 service.
 Follow it and create a simple infrastructure manually.
-This will gets you familiar with the different parameters.
+This will get you familiar with the different parameters.

 <h2 style="font-weight: bold;">Infrastructure schema</h2>

-First thing first!
+First things first!

-Here is a schema of what you will create throught this lab.
+Here is a schema of what you will create through this lab.

 <div align="center"><img alt="" src="../assets/schema/infra_schema.png" /></div>